mdrakiburrahman/sql-miaa-migrations/README.md

 ---

-2. On `MAPLE-SQL-2019`, first we enable AlwaysOn AGs:
+2. On the following SQL instances, first we enable AlwaysOn AGs:
+* `MAPLE-SQL-2017`
+* `MAPLE-SQL-2019`
+* `FG-SQL-2022-vm` <- the `vm` part is necessary since it's in our SQL Instance name from the manual install

+> Prior to SQL Server 2017, e.g. SQL Server 2016 SP3 and earlier, the instance had to reside on a Windows Server Failover Cluster (WSFC) node to enable the Always On availability group feature - from [here](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/enable-and-disable-always-on-availability-groups-sql-server?view=sql-server-ver15#Prerequisites).
+We don't have this setup as it's fairly tedious to automate.

 ```PowerShell
 Enable-SqlAlwaysOn -ServerInstance "MAPLE-SQL-2019" -Force